QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Simulation setup

 For the assessment of our algorithm we have built a simulation pipeline that allows to perform a variety of options.
 The main software libraries used are \textit{Psi4} for the calculation of energies of different configurations in peptides \cite{turney2012psi4}, a distilled unofficial version of AlphaFold dubbed \textit{Minifold} \cite{ericalcaide2019minifold}, and \textit{Qiskit} \cite{Qiskit} for the implementation of quantum walks.
-Simulations were run on personal laptops and small clusters for prototyping, and due to its large computational cost, Amazon Web Services \cite{aws} for deploying the complete algorithm and obtaining the results.
-A scheme of the pipeline of the simulation algorithm can be seen in figure \eqref{fig:flow_chart}.

-The initialization procedure takes as input the name of the peptide we want to simulate and uses \textit{Psi4} to download the file of the corresponding molecule from \textit{PubChem} \cite{kim2019pubchem}, an online repository containing abundant information over many molecules, including atomic positions.

-After that, and before executing the quantum and classical walks, the system checks whether an energy file is available, and if not uses \textit{Psi4} to calculate and store all possible energy values of the different rotations of the torsion angles.
-For the calculation of that energy we choose the relatively common 6-31G atomic orbital basis functions \cite{jensen2013atomic}, and the procedure of Moller-Plesset to second order \cite{helgaker2014molecular} as a more accurate and not too expensive alternative to the Hartree-Fock procedure.
-However, it is also possible to choose any other \texttt{basis} or \texttt{energy method}.
-Finally, the system performs the corresponding quantum and random walks and returns the minimum TTS found.
+The most expensive part of the algorithm is the `oracle' that computes the acceptance probabilities.
+Instead of compiling the Rosetta scoring function to a quantum circuit \cite{Rosetta}, that we leave for future work, we have classically precomputed all the energies and encoded a true oracle.
+Obviously, this is not feasible for larger cases but allows to model the behaviour of the algorithm.
+The precalculation was carried out with the common 6-31G basis functions \cite{jensen2013atomic}, and the procedure of Moller-Plesset to second order \cite{helgaker2014molecular} as a more accurate and not too expensive alternative to the Hartree-Fock procedure.

-In order to evaluate the impact of adding a machine learning module such as AlphaFold at the beginning of the algorithm, we have implemented the initialization option to start from \texttt{random} values of the dihedral angles, from the ones returned by \texttt{minifold}, or the actual \texttt{original} angles that the molecule has, as returned by the \textit{PubChem} library.